vchidu/Course-Recommendation-System/README.md

 ### **A Brief Introduction...**
-A single platform that provides online educational content recommendations for all professional requirements with recommendations including courses from multiple sites
+A single platform that provides online educational content recommendations for all professional requirements with recommendations including courses from multiple sites.
 Problems with the Current recommendation system:
 - Single platform
 - General preferences